 CONRAD I think I’ll do some speaking, some teaching.
 People are just starting to talk to me, but I really don’t know.
 I did sign yesterday with the speaking bureau, and I’ve been talking to some educational institutions about doing some teaching.
 I’ve had people starting to come to me to talk about possibilities.
 I tried to push most of that off so I could focus; I wanted to run in this race to the end.
 But I am starting to talk to people.

-This article appears in the Dec.
-15, 2012, edition of National Journal as Short-Timer.
+This article appears in the December 15, 2012, edition of National Journal Magazine as Short-Timer.